-No user is configured by default, you will need to register a new user before you can use the dashboard.
-Instead of implementing it’s own user management. the dashboard relies on OAuth for user authentication.
+Instead of implementing its own user management, the dashboard relies on OAuth for user authentication.
 The only OAuth provider supported right now is Ubuntu One.
 Future versions of Anbox Cloud will allow using other OAuth providers.

-If you haven’t registered an Ubuntu One account yet, you can do that here.
+If you haven’t registered an Ubuntu One account yet, you can do that at https://login.ubuntu.com/.

-Before you can log into the dashboard you need to actually register your Ubuntu One account with the dashboard to grant it access.
+Before you can log into the dashboard, you must register your Ubuntu One account with the dashboard to grant it access.

-$ anbox-cloud-appliance dashboard register <your Ubuntu SSO email address>
+$ anbox-cloud-appliance dashboard register <Ubuntu One email address>

-Accessing the resulting link will create your account and ask you to login via Ubuntu One.
-You only need to do this step once per user you want to grant access to the dashboard to.
+Accessing the resulting link will create the account and ask you to login via Ubuntu One.
+You only need to do this step once per user you want to grant access to the dashboard.

 The generated link is valid for one hour.